 The General Store and Axiom are the new comers to the Umbrella Factory.
 The General store sells candy. toys and gifts for the young and young at heart.
 Regina has fashioned the shop after the original Umbrella Factory store.
 Barry specializes in vintage eyeware in Axiom.
 He also has organic soy candles made in Charlestown.

 Small Axe Cafe opened in December 2010.
-Chef Mark Pendola and his partner Gino Turano serve up some of the best meals in Rhode Island!
+Chef Gino Turano serve up some of the best meals in Rhode Island!
 Organic and local are the route they take serving dishes for every palate, vegetarian, fish, poultry and even some local beef.
 Prices are very modest and the policy is BYOB.
 Gino grows lots of the veggies on site and at the Mystic 5 farm in Stonington.

 Also there several craftsmen who set up and sell there wares outside by the fountain.

 We have 2 goats, Melanie and Charlotte, 3 Emu's, George, Penelope, and Lily (who happens to be a male) some chickens and lots of ducks.
 Pet at your own risk but don't chase the birds around.
 Visitors can purchase and fill ice cream cone with feed for a small fee.